-The key contributions of this paper are as follows: \underline{(i)} We define and address the concept-incremental and class-incremental continual learning task within the CBM framework} for the \textbf{first time}, identifying a novel and critical challenge that accurately reflects real-world data evolution. \underline{(ii)} We propose a continual learning framework for CBMs that eliminates gradient-based updates by reformulating layer updates as analytic linear regression problems, thereby inherently and effectively preventing catastrophic forgetting and ensuring robust retention of prior knowledge. \item We introduce \textbf{CONCIL}, a framework based on recursive matrix operations, which is computationally efficient and scalable for real-time and large-scale multimodal continual learning applications. \item We provide comprehensive theoretical guarantees, including a proof of “absolute knowledge memory,” and extensive empirical validation demonstrating CONCIL’s superior effectiveness in the context of continual learning tasks within CBMs compared to traditional approaches. \end{itemize}
+The key contributions of this paper are summarized as follows: \begin{itemize} \item We define and rigorously formulate the \textbf{concept-incremental and class-incremental continual learning task within the CBM framework} for the \textbf{first time}, identifying a novel and critical challenge that accurately reflects real-world multimodal data evolution. \item We propose the \textbf{first continual learning framework for CBMs} that fundamentally eliminates the need for gradient-based updates by reformulating layer updates as analytic linear regression problems, thereby inherently and effectively preventing catastrophic forgetting and ensuring robust retention of prior knowledge. \item We introduce \textbf{CONCIL}, an innovative framework based on highly efficient recursive matrix operations, making it computationally lightweight, scalable, and practical for real-time and large-scale multimodal continual learning applications. \item We provide comprehensive theoretical guarantees, including a proof of “absolute knowledge memory,” and extensive empirical validation demonstrating CONCIL’s superior effectiveness in the context of continual learning tasks within CBMs compared to traditional approaches. \end{itemize}